Migrants: Voices of Delhi’s Silent Majority

-In your opinion, what is the country's greatest problem?
-Unemployment, aur kya.
-That`s the biggest problem...
+Interviewer: In your opinion, what is the country's greatest problem?

-In partnership with UNESCO and UNICEF, First City Magazine prepared a special issue containing a series of interviews under the name “Migrants: Voices of Delhi’s Silent Majority”.
-It was released for the National Workshop on Internal Migration and Human Development in India, jointly organized by UNESCO and UNICEF on 6-7 December 2011 in New Delhi, with the support of Indian Council of Social Science Research (ICSSR) and Sir Dorabji Tata Trust (SDTT).
+In partnership with UNESCO and UNICEF, First City magazine did a special issue titled 'Migrants: Voices of Delhi’s Silent Majority', which contained a series of interviews.
+It was released for the National Workshop on Internal Migration and Human Development in India, jointly organised by UNESCO and UNICEF from 6-7 December, 2011 in New Delhi, with the support of Indian Council of Social Science Research (ICSSR) and Sir Dorabji Tata Trust (SDTT).

-As the interviews present people with their daily struggles and thoughts, this publication gives the insight from the perspective of the migrants themselves.
-The stories of “minute-old migrants”, those who had just arrived into the city, as well as those who have been working in Delhi for some time, have something in common – they call for strategic interventions in favour migrants in India.
+As the interviews present people's thoughts and daily struggles, this publication offers insights from the perspective of the migrants themselves.
+The stories of “minute-old migrants”, those who had just arrived in the city as well as those who have been working in Delhi for some time, have something in common – they call for strategic interventions in favour of migrants in India.